-Table 8.
+Table 9.
 Checklist for audit customization, File Manager Base component.
 This table lists choices and decisions.

-- 1. Control auditing using the FMN0POPT options module - 2.
-Control auditing using SAF rules and a member in SYS1.PARMLIB - 3.
-Control auditing using SAF rules, without any changes to
+Audit customization choice Decision (Yes No Not applicable) 1.
+Control auditing using the FMN0POPT options module 2.
+Control auditing using SAF rules and a member in SYS1.PARMLIB 3.
+Control auditing using SAF rules, without any changes to SYS1.PARMLIB 4.
+Audit records are to be written to a data set 5.

-SYS1.PARMLIB

-- 4. Audit records are to be written to a data set - 5.
 Audit records are to be written to SMF